logicuniverse/manifesto/README.md

 - **The Meta-Programming Illusion:** Traditional macros and meta-programming are fragile 1D text-manipulation hacks, often requiring a separate, opaque "meta-language."
 In **LogicUniverse**, there is no structural difference between "compile-time" and "run-time" logic.
 A **Macro** is simply a Standard Logic Unit executed during the **Pre-Manifestation Stage** to resolve invariants and structural constants.
 By reusing the same LU protocol across different temporal stages, we achieve massive, seamless logic reuse without the cognitive tax of traditional macros.
 - **The Side-Effect Paradox:** Modern paradigms either treat side effects as a chaotic nuisance or hide them behind complex, opaque abstractions.
 In **LogicUniverse**, side effects are stripped of their "accidental" nature.
 They are strictly channeled and governed through the **Z-Axis (Provide/Inject)**.
 By declaratively defining the vertical boundaries of these conduits, we isolate the **Execution Plane (X/Y)** from unintended ripples, transforming side effects into observable, intentional logic injections.
 - **The Distributed Illusion:** Traditional systems treat "distributed" as a complex layer of networking and synchronization.
 In reality, a distributed system is just a single Logic Unit physically split across locations.
 Because the **X-Axis** is Pure Data, distribution is not a feature; it is the default shape of a topology whose parts are not co-located.
 Distribution is not a layer; it is just the Y-Axis, exposed.
 - **The Observability Crisis:** Debugging in 1D text relies on lossy logs or intrusive breakpoints.
-In the **LogicUniverse**, every data exchange on the **X/Y Plane** is a structural event.
-The runtime doesn't need "logging"—it is, by design, a **Full Logic Analyzer**, recording deterministic topological transitions without overhead.
+In the **LogicUniverse**, observability is not a feature, but a geometric property.
+Each **Logic Unit** is a deterministic, pulse-governed entity.
+Every data exchange on the **X/Y Plane** is captured as a discrete structural event, rendering traditional "logging" obsolete.
+The runtime is, by design, a **Native Logic Analyzer**, recording every topological transition for perfect time-traveling reconstruction at zero observer overhead.

 **The Unified Field: Existing Paradigms as Projections**